Runbook

 return True

-For production emergencies, maintain a plan_override_registry with time-bound TTLs.
-Auto-expire forced plans after 72 hours and re-evaluate against fresh statistics.
-Document every override in the incident post-mortem to refine baseline calculations.
+For production emergencies, keep a plan_override_registry with time-bound TTLs: auto-expire forced plans after 72 hours and re-evaluate against fresh statistics, documenting every override in the post-mortem so the baseline math improves over time.